 Further up the road, you’ll pass a beautiful empty beach and the original spot of Falealupo Village.
 The village was relocated to its present spot following the devastating cyclones of 1990 and 1991.
 Aside from a few families who still live out here in very simple homes, the eerie ruins of the old Catholic church are all that survived (you will be asked for T5 to snap pictures of the church).

 The last stop in the northern section of the Falealupo Peninsula is the House of Rocks.
-The collapsed lava tube served as shelter during the cyclones.
+The collapsed lava tube served as a shelter during the cyclones.
 Legend has it that the cave is actually the result of a house building competition between the men and women of the village.
 The women won by the way.
 The ‘house’ is at the end of a short trail and if you can’t find it, one of the kids living out front will be more than happy to lead the way for T5.

 Ready To Visit?

-I hope you’ve found this Samoa Travel Guide useful and feel free to ask any question in the comments below.
+I hope you’ve found this Samoa Travel Guide useful and feel free to ask any questions in the comments below.
 To arrange all the information into a personal itinerary, have a look at these 5 days, 7 days and 10 days in Samoa sample itineraries.